Sekirei: Drama CD

-A drama CD entitled Sekirei Original Drama CD was released on July 25, 2007 by Frontier Works.
+A drama CD entitled Sekirei Original Drama CD was released on July 25, 2007, by Frontier Works.

 Anime

 The first 12-episode anime series adaptation produced by the animation studio Seven Arcs and directed by Keizō Kusakawa aired in Japan between July 2 and September 17, 2008.
 The anime is licensed by Aniplex in Japan.
 The first season is mostly faithful to the overall story structure of the manga series, covering roughly the first fifty-one chapters of the series.
 The opening theme is "Sekirei" (セキレイ) and the main ending theme is "Dear sweet heart"; both songs are performed by Saori Hayami (#88 Musubi), Marina Inoue (#9 Tsukiumi), Kana Hanazawa (#108 Kusano) and Aya Endo (#2 Matsu).
 The ending theme used in episode eleven is "Kimi o Omou Toki" (きみを想うとき) by Hayami.
 Six DVDs of the first season were released between October 22, 2008 and March 25, 2009.
 The sixth DVD volume was supplemented with an original video animation (OVA) episode, "Kusano's First Shopping Trip" (初メテノオツカイ, Hajimete no Otsukai), featuring Kusano participating in the shopping race with Musubi and Tsukiumi.
-A Blu-ray box set of the first season was released on June 30, 2010 with three Blu-ray discs and one additional CD.
+A Blu-ray box set of the first season was released on June 30, 2010, with three Blu-ray discs and one additional CD.
 At Anime USA 2009, Funimation announced that the anime's first season was licensed and a DVD box set was released on November 23, 2010.

-A second season entitled Sekirei: Pure Engagement (セキレイ～Pure Engagement～) began airing on July 4, 2010 on Tokyo MX and on July 6, 2010 on some other Japanese networks.
+A second season entitled Sekirei: Pure Engagement (セキレイ～Pure Engagement～) began airing on July 4, 2010 on Tokyo MX and on July 6, 2010, on some other Japanese networks.
 The first episode of Sekirei: Pure Engagement was pre-aired on June 13, 2010.
 The opening theme is "Hakuyoku no Seiyaku (Pure Engagement)" (白翼ノ誓約〜Pure Engagement〜) and the ending theme is "Onnaji Kimochi" (おんなじきもち); both songs are performed by Hayami, Inoue, Hanazawa and Endo, as in the first season.
 The ending theme for episode 10 is "Oboeteiru kara" (おぼえているから) by Hayami.
 A single containing both songs was released on July 21, 2010.
 The limited edition of the single came bundled with a special three-minute OVA, classified as episode 0, titled "Two-Topic Gossip" (閑話弐題, Kanwa Ni Dai).
 The full 28-minute version of the OVA was released with the first BD/DVD volume of the second season on August 25, 2010.
-As with the first season, Pure Engagement is licensed in North America by Funimation, and released the series on January 3, 2012.
+As with the first season, Pure Engagement was licensed in North America by Funimation, and released the series on January 3, 2012.
 Funimation's licenses for both seasons expired on February 9, 2017.
 Manga Entertainment released Pure Engagement in the United Kingdom on November 19, 2012.